jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

     }
 ```

-That single line added the ability to scrape the numerous offices of each legislator.
+It handles the change perfectly.

 ## Is It Practical?

-I didn't think the answer would be yes when I started, but... more than I thought.
+I didn't think the answer would be yes when I started, but... definitely more than I thought.

-Right now, GPT-4 is in preview, and I could only access it via the chat interface at the time of writing.
+As I write this, GPT-4 is in preview and there's only one API method available, not the full range of options.
 This makes it more expensive.  $0.09-$0.18 cents per 1000 tokens, depending on the specifics of the request.
-That means a single request is costing around a dollar.
+That means each requests is costing between a quarter and a dollar based on the pages I've tried.

-For a one-off scrape that won't need that many requests, that isn't terrible.
+For a one-off scrape that won't need that many requests, that might not be terrible compared to the time you'd spend building it.

-A note on pricing: Long term it will likely be more reasonable to use the InstructGPT interface, which ranges from $0.02 to $0.0004 per 1000 tokens.
+(A note on pricing: Long term it will likely be more reasonable to use the InstructGPT interface, which ranges from $0.02 to $0.0004 per 1000 tokens.
 If prior trends are any indication, the $0.02 model will soon be a GPT-4 model.

-So if a page is around 8,000 tokens it would cost $0.16 to scrape it.
+Pricing will definitely come down as the model matures.)

+For scrapes that are running regularly, a different approach might make more sense depending on the frequency it'll run and other factors.

-The biggest limitation I've run into so far is the token limit.
-GPT-3.5's 4096 tokens is not a lot of HTML.
-GPT-4 has a 8192 token limit, which is much better and allowed me to complete the scraper for the Illinois legislators.
+Beyond cost, the other big limitation is the token limit.
+GPT-3.5's 4096 tokens is not a lot of HTML and I frequently ran into issues with it.
+GPT-4 has a 8192 token limit, which is much better and allowed me to complete the scraper for the Illinois legislators without any tricks.

+It's worth noting, longer pages (such as the full list of legislators) are too big.
-There is an announced-but-currently-unavailable 32k token limit version of GPT-4, which would be ideal for this task.
+There is an announced-but-currently-unavailable 32k token limit version of GPT-4, which would be ideal for larger pages, once I have access to that I'll be revisiting this with some other ideas I want to try.

 ## scrapeghost

-I decided to take what I had above and make it into a little proof-of-concept module that can be used to actually scrape sites.
+If this is interesting to you, I decided to take what I had above and make it into a little proof-of-concept module that can be used to actually scrape sites.

 If you have your own OpenAI API key, you can play with what I have working here: <https://github.com/jamesturk/scrapeghost/>